-Top 10 Historical Sites 20 Minutes from Telford
+Top Ten Historical Sites 20 Minutes from Telford

-Believe it or not, Telford is full of history and culture.
-For any history fanatic, hoping to explore the famous World Heritage site, or connoisseur of stately homes wanting to explore the hidden nooks and crannies, Telford has plenty to offer.
-Here are our Top Ten suggestions of historical sites in Telford…and they’re no more than a 20 minute drive away!
+Believe it or not, but Telford is full of history and culture!
+For any history fanatic, hoping to explore the famous English Heritage sites, or explore the crooks and crannies of a famous historical home, Telford has plenty to offer.
+Here are our Top Ten Historical Sites in Telford…and they’re only a 20 minute drive away!

 1. Benthall Hall